LandscapeCombinator/LandscapeCombinator/Documentation/source/splines.rst

   ``way["highway"]["highway"!~"path"]["highway"!~"track"];``.
 * Select whether you want landscape splines, or regular spline components.
 * Choose an actor on which to spawn the splines (usually a landscape).
+  This actor's area in Unreal will be mapped to a real-world area thanks to the ``Level Coordinates``, and the plugin will use this real-world area to search for splines.
 * Press the ``Generate Splines`` button.

 Landscape Splines